 By when must the migration be completed?

-For you this means that you must have completed the following processes by 16.10.2020:
+For you this means that you must have completed the following processes by the beginning of 2021:

 - Adaptation of the necessary transaction parameters for transmission to Computop Paygate.

 - Successful testing of the data transfer to our interface.